AalwinMathewThomas/VidGen-AI/README.md

 4. Add ElevenLabs API key in `config.py`
 5. Install FFmpeg and add to PATH
 6. Run: `python main.py` and `python generate_process.py`

-##Video
-Video added at the Video folder showcasing the website(No audio as compressed)